eoinok/sswdWeek3Lab/README.md

 ***PHP -S localhost:8000 -t ./***

-Leave that window with the webserver running - listening f
+Leave that window with the webserver running - listening for new web requests

 # Part 1